rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to discover backup for recovery of VM](/img/api-to-discover-vm-for-recovery.png)

-2. Obtain the Cloud Recovery Protection Id from the for the cloud protection recovery from the virtual machine using the GreenLake API GET /backup-recovery/v1beta1/virtual-machines/:id/backups given the virtual machine id.
-Copy the “{{backupId}}” from the response body from the below figure.
+2. Obtain the Cloud Recovery Protection Id from the for the cloud protection recovery from the virtual machine using the GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/VirtualMachineBackupList/) `GET /backup-recovery/v1beta1/virtual-machines/:id/backups` given the virtual machine id.
+Copy the *﻿*“{backupId}”*﻿* from the response body from the below figure.
 API used for this:
 `GET /backup-recovery/v1beta1/virtual-machines/{{vmId}}/backups?select=name,description,backupType,id`

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)